Asking Technical Questions

-Of course, I am not the first person to give some thought to helping people ask better technical questions.
+Of course, we am not the first person to give some thought to helping people ask better technical questions.
 The classic guide is by Raymond and Moen.
 It is highly recommended (though acerbic) reading.
-Here, I summarize some of its main points and interpret them in light of this course.
+Here, we summarize some of its main points and interpret them in light of this course.

 Acknowledgement: nearly all the prose in this document is excerpted from or inspired by Raymond and Moen.
-They deserve any credit; Clarkson deserves any blame.
+They deserve any credit; we deserve any blame.

 When you violate this advice for particularly easy to find information, you might receive an answer in the form of a vague pointer: “The answer to that is in the course notes” or “see the assignment writeup.”
 These replies mean that the responder thinks you will learn more if you seek out the information than if you have it fed to you.
 Try not to be offended by this kind of response; it is helping you become a better question asker.
 If you truly can’t find the information, use the advice below to help you continue in your search for it.

 Prepare your question.
 Think it through.
 Hastily-asked questions tend to get hastily-written answers, or none at all.
 The more you do to demonstrate that you have put thought and effort into solving your problem before seeking help, the better the help you are likely to receive.

 Display the fact that you have done your homework by trying to find the answer first, per the discussion above, and what you have learned from that research.
 Even saying “I googled on the following phrase but didn’t get anything that looked promising” is a good thing to do when requesting help, if only because it records what searches didn’t help.